Skip to main content

 • Paper 1: 1 hour 15 mins examination: 40% of Cambridge AS History.
 Source-based questions on a topic selected from a depth study.
 The examination will test Assessment Objectives 1 and 3

 • Paper 2: 1 hour 45 mins examination: 60% of Cambridge AS History.
 Essay questions on course content.
-The examination will test assessment objective course content (Assessment Objectives 1 and 2
+The examination will test assessment objective course content (Assessment Objectives 1 and 2)

-Note: There is no internally-assessed course work in the Cambridge syllabus.
+Note: There is no internally assessed course work in the Cambridge syllabus.

-Continuation of subject: A full A Level History course is available.
+Continuation of subject: A Level History.

-Form 7 (NCEA Level 3):
+Form 7 (NCEA Level 3)

 Prerequisites: It is an advantage to have studied History in Form 5 and/or Form 6.
 However, motivated students who have achieved sound marks in English can successfully pick up History as a new subject in Form 7.